asousadias/asd_patchCollection/asd_MAX_palimpsest_filter/README.md

 ## Description:
 The "palimpsesto flt" is a Max patch, originally programmed in OpenMusic in 2002, that transposes the operations of filtering and morphing found in the audio domain to the note domain.<br>
 Its operation is based on the idea of the palimpsest, and can be described as follows: given two input sequences in Bach.roll format (a source file and a modulator file), it produces a third Bach.roll sequence by "filtering" input 2 with input 1.<br>
-Different "methods" adjust the behaviour of the operations and the result: (1) Time Adjust options adjust the file lengths; (2) Gate options parameter control how input notes are preserved; (3) Pitch options parameter control how input notes are preserved or transformed.
+Different "methods" adjust the behaviour of the operations and the result:<br>
+- (1) Time Adjust options adjust the file lengths;<br>
+- (2) Gate options parameter control how input notes are preserved;<br>
+- (3) Pitch options parameter control how input notes are preserved or transformed.
 See the Operation Mode section below for more information.<br>

 ## Operation mode:
 - Feed the js object "asd_palimpsesto-flt.js" with two sequences.
 For each sequence, set slot (A or B) to store it.<br>